 Wandering like a nomad in markets and churches of Dalhousie

-A big challenge which is face while doing solo travelling is clicking myself.
-I can ask people for this task, at most of the time, I don’t get the clicks which I want.
-During my most of the journeys I have this challenge.
+A big challenge that is faced while doing solo traveling is clicking myself.
+I can ask people for this task, most of the time, I don’t get the clicks that I want.
+During most of the journeys, I have this challenge.
 This time too, I wanted to get clicked and wanted to get some wonderful clicks for my Instagram account but not every time I am surrounded by photographers.

 From Dalhousie, I decided to take a walk to the markets and churches and other visiting points of Dalhousie.
 The very first was Subhash Chowk which had a big statue of Neta Subhash Chandra Bose.
 Netaji came and lived here and that’s why this place named after him.
 Next to Subhash Chowk is Saint Francis Church.
 The architecture of this church resembles with churches in England.
 From there, I headed to my next destination.
 I was told about Mall Road and Gandhi Chowk.

-Those spiral ways were bit tricky but were beautiful and the greenery around just reduced pain of walking.
-The views around were breath – taking and my camera couldn’t just do the justice with the beauty of the views which I was getting there.
-Passing through the spiral path, guarded by sky touching Deodar tree, I felt that I was taking a walk in one of the most beautiful places I have ever been to.
+Those spiral ways were a bit tricky but were beautiful and the greenery around just reduced the pain of walking.
+The views around were breathtaking and my camera couldn’t just do the justice with the beauty of the views which I was getting there.
+Passing through the spiral path, guarded by sky-touching Deodar tree, I felt that I was taking a walk in one of the most beautiful places I have ever been to.
 And indeed, it was a beautiful journey.
 That’s one of those things which inspire me to travel.